Safety and security

 - avoid leaving "I'm out" signs, such as for family and delivery people

-Your tenancy agreement does not cover the insurance of your homes contents, it is your responsibility to have home contents insurance to protect your belongings from theft and damage.
+Your tenancy agreement does not cover the insurance of your home contents.
+It is your responsibility to have home contents insurance to cover the cost of replacing your belongings in the event of a fire, theft, or damage.

-Your home's smoke alarm could save you and your families lives, it is important to make sure that it is working properly so that you are alerted in case of emergency.
+Your home's smoke alarm could save you and your families life.
+It is important to make sure that it is working properly, so that you are alerted in case of emergency.

-Keep your smoke alarms in top condition by:
+Keep your smoke alarm in top condition by:

 - testing your alarm weekly